tobiasbriones/blog/math/swe/drawing/drawing-a-sierpinski-petal-mandala-fractal-in-javafx/index.md

 [^x]: OOP should be used to implement FSMs with mutable state instead of idiotic
     "real world" analogies

-[^x]: Non-programmers who come from other fields are usually unable to figure it
+[^x]: Non-programmers who come from other fields are usually like "I wasn't able
-    out when it comes to non-trivial visualizations, so they tell me "I wasn't able to figure it out," since writing working code logic is hard (not to say well-engineered code), so here in these cases I decouple the state from other systems to bound it —Unbounded mutable state is always a red flag 🚩
+    to figure it out", when it comes to non-trivial visualizations, since writing working programming logic is hard (not to say well-engineered code), so here, in these cases, I decouple the state from other systems to bound it —Unbounded mutable state is always a red flag 🚩

 With this, you can play around before writing the final application code for drawing and animating.